danirus/django-comments-xtd/docs/tutorial.rst

 Enable Web API
 --------------

-The JavaScript plugin uses the Web API provided by django-comments-xtd.
-In order to enable the Web API we need to install the `django-rest-framework <http://www.django-rest-framework.org/>`_:
+The JavaScript plugin uses the Web API provided by within the app.
+In order to enable it install the `django-rest-framework <http://www.django-rest-framework.org/>`_:

    .. code-block:: bash